Skip to content

 The serotonin syndrome/toxicity risk increases if you also take other drugs that increase serotonin.
 Examples include street drugs such as MDMA/”ecstasy,” certain antidepressants (including SSRIs such as fluoxetine (Prozac), and SNRIs such as duloxetine/venlafaxine), among others.
 The serotonin syndrome/toxicity risk may be more likely when you start or increase the dose of these drugs.

-Clinical symptoms of serotonin syndrome can develop within two hours—or up to 24 hours—after taking an increased dose or adding another serotonergic drug.
+Clinical symptoms of serotonin syndrome can develop within two or 24 hours—after taking an increased dose or adding another serotonergic drug.

 Signs and symptoms of serotonin syndrome: